r2dbc/r2dbc.github.io/drivers.md

     }

     /**
-     * For before/after, R2DBC SPI Test leverages Spring's JdbcTemplate for setup and teardown.
+     * For before/after, the TCK leverages Spring's JdbcTemplate for setup and teardown.
+     * NOTE: R2DBC uses Spring for test purposes only.
+It's NOT required in either the SPI itself,
+     *       or for driver implementations.
      */
     @Override
     public JdbcOperations getJdbcOperations() {